-For a girl like me – who gets to a hairdresser about 4 times a year – a trip to Sydney to have my hair coloured and styled is like a dream come true!
+For a girl like me — who gets to a hairdresser about twice a year — a trip to Sydney to have my hair coloured and styled is like a dream come true!

 You see, looking after my hair is pretty much at the bottom of my list when it comes to personal care.
 It just all seems too hard sometimes so I either leave it out or throw it back (unbrushed) into a bun.
 I actually feel a bit disheartened.
 Throughout my pregnancies, my hair changed colour, fell out in epic proportions (about 3 months after giving birth to each of my four children) was pulled at by toddlers and is basically not what it used to be.
 So my hair pretty much goes into the too-hard-basket and I get the odd cut now and again and colour my hair when I feel desperate.

 When I talked to Pantene Hair Style Expert, Barney Martin, I felt some hope!
 But first, I want to tell you about flying to a different city to have my hair styled.
 How crazily awesome is that?!

 Diary of my day

 8.45 am Drop kids to school

 10.30 am Board plane

 12.00pm Driver takes Nikki and I to the event